What is Energy?

-Energy is defined as the ability to do work where work is the movement of a body be some force.
+Energy is defined as the ability to do work where work is the movement of a body to be some force.
 We need energy all the time and energy comes in various forms.

-Chemical energy is defined as the energy which is stored in the bonds of chemical compounds (molecules and atoms).
-It is released in the chemical reaction and mostly produce heat as a by-product, known as an exothermic reaction.
-The examples of stored chemical energy are biomass, batteries, natural gas, petroleum and coal.
+It is released in the chemical reaction and mostly produces heat as a by-product, known as an exothermic reaction.
+The examples of stored chemical energy are biomass, batteries, natural gas, petroleum, and coal.
 Mostly, when the chemical energy is released from a substance, it is transformed into a new substance completely.

 Chemical Energy in Everyday Life

 - Plants use solar energy to put the hydrogen, the carbon and the oxygen atoms as a whole in the form of sugar.
 This is a suitable example of energy transformation where energy is transformed from one form to another.
 Here, solar energy is transformed into chemical energy and prevents from falling apart.

-The dry wood is a storage of chemical energy.
+The dry wood is the storage of chemical energy.
 When it burns, the chemical energy is liberated and converted into light energy and thermal energy.
 Please note that the wood transforms into ashes which is a new substance.

 The food we eat is also another appropriate example of stored chemical energy, released during digestion.
 The molecules in food breakdown into small pieces.
 When the bonds between these atoms break, a chemical reaction takes place, and new compounds are formed and as the bonds break, the oxidation takes place instantly.

-To know more about chemical energy and wind energy along with energy conservation methods, you can visit us @Byju’s.
+To know more about chemical energy and wind energy along with energy conservation methods, you can visit us @BYJU’S.